 You can learn more about these options by browsing our website.
-If you think that you may benefit from these treatments, contact our office today at 512-518-6392.
-It is important to get preventative dental treatments to avoid serious oral health issues in the future.
+If you think that you may benefit from these treatments, contact our office today at 512-330-0255.
+It’s key to seek preventative dental treatments to avoid serious oral health issues in the future.

 The Importance of Preventative Dental Care

 Regular dental visits allow us to determine any changes in your mouth between visits.
-Using diagnostic tools and expert knowledge, we notice potential problems before you have symptoms or can detect them.
+Using diagnostic tools and expert knowledge, we can diagnose potential problems before you have symptoms or can detect them yourself.
 In turn, this will help you get the treatments you need before any problems escalate into more severe issues.